aptech/docs/docs/CR-rndGamma.rst

 ---------------

 The default generator for :func:`rndGamma` is the SFMT Mersenne-Twister 19937.
-You can specifiy a different underlying random number generator with the function :func:`rndCreateState`.
+You can specify a different underlying random number generator with the function :func:`rndCreateState`.

 .. seealso:: Functions :func:`rndCreateState`, :func:`rndStateSkip`